Classification of some graded not necessarily associative division algebras I: Conclusions and further applications

+Some of the identities fulfilled by an algebra have an origin in identities fulfilled by some functions of its structure constant characterizing its nonassociativity or its noncommutativity \cite{LWTMScthesis}-\cite{SPJMS}.
+Identities relating to cohomological properties of such functions will be tackled in \cite{LWTetal}.
+We study there also discrete versions of the obtained algebras (analogous to Lipschiftz and Hurwitz integer quaternions, and octavian integer octonions, see \cite{Conway}).
+The Cayley--Dickson decompositions of the obtainded NNA division algebras provide a frame characterizing certain families of NNA division algebra extensions.
+An examination of such extensions of division algebras, their automorphisms, and their use to represent some NNA algebras and loops is addressed in \cite{LWTetal}.

-In a different venue, a relation has been established between the normed division algebras $\rr, \cc, \hh$, and octonions, their corresponding triality maps, with spinors and super Yang--Mills theories (and super--gravity theories) in 3,\ 4,\ 6, or 10 Minkowski space-time dimensions, see \cite{BaezSusy} and references therein.
-The author has found a novel $\z_4\times\z_4$-graded extension of the Poincar\'e algebra called the clover extension, see \cite{Lawt1}-\cite{Lawt5}, which is quite analogous to supersymmetry.
-This motivated also the present exploration.
-The task was to find the division algebras behind novel space-time symmetries.
-The obtained NNA division algebras have possed the reciprocal task of finding the space-time symmetries related to them, which will be addressed in \cite{LWTetal}.
+A relation has been established between the normed division algebras, their triality maps, with spinors and super Yang--Mills theories (and super--gravity theories) in 3, 4, 6, or 10 Minkowski space-time dimensions (see \cite{BaezSusy} and references therein).
+A $\z_4\times\z_4$--graded extension of the Poincar\'e algebra called the clover extension was introduced in \cite{Lawt1}-\cite{Lawt5}, which is analogous to supersymmetry.
+It led to the problem of finding division algebras corresponding to the novel space-time symmetries.
+The classified NNA division algebras pose the reciprocal task of determining whether there are space-time symmetries related to them.
+The algebraic structure behind the group representations in the Standard Model of particle physics is a subject of renewed interest, for a mathematician's account see \cite{BaezHuerta}.
+We remark that the group of automorphisms of the $\BB_i$--algebras coincides with the internal symmetries in electro--weak interactions.
+For the use of the novel algebras in (projective) geometry and physics see \cite{LWTetal}.\\